 The Foodery Home Delivery System

 The Foodery is a home delivery ready-to-eat gourmet meal maker based in Boston.
-They deliver their foods to many homes in the city.
-Their targeted audience are people who will like to eat nourishing foods but does not have the time to prepare such maybe due to work.
+They deliver their food to many homes in the city.
+Their targeted audience are people who will like to eat nourishing foods but do not have the time to prepare such maybe due to work.

 The company’s delivery system is designed using manual fleet management techniques.
 This requires them to recruit drivers with lots of experience driving in the area and additional works to make sure the foods are delivered on time to the customers.